 One or more 33-digit billing codes will be associated with every requisition.
 When the contingent worker is hired, the requisition becomes a work order with the same coding.
 When the worker reports time, s/he will be prompted to report hours worked against the available billing codes, which have "flowed down" from the Work Order to the timesheet.

-Harvard has formed a business partnership and executed a Master Services Agreement (MSA) with a Managed Service Provider (MSP), Yoh.
-Yoh enrolls qualified suppliers to the Harvard program, and executes supplier agreements (contracts) with conditions that "flow down" from Harvard's MSA.
-The supplier agreeements specify standardized mark-ups on contingent talent that will be provided to Harvard through Yoh.
+Harvard has formed a business partnership and executed a Master Services Agreement (MSA) with a Managed Service Provider (MSP), DZConneX (formerly, Yoh).
+DZConneX enrolls qualified suppliers to the Harvard program, and executes supplier agreements (contracts) with conditions that "flow down" from Harvard's MSA.
+The supplier agreements specify standardized mark-ups on contingent talent that will be provided to Harvard through DZConneX.